-- developing a definition, policy and/or guidance on menopause, and adding menopause to policies and procedures eg sickness absence. - recognising the business case for menopause support and taking action to break down stigma and build understanding. - introduction of reasonable adjustments to support those experiencing menopause, such as changes to the work environment and job design, including flexible and hybrid working.
+• Developing a definition, policy and/or guidance on menopause, and adding menopause to policies and procedures eg sickness absence.

-development of support networks including menopause ambassadors, champions and employee groups.
+- Sharing stories of menopause experiences to drive empathy and engagement and create an inclusive culture. - Recognising the business case for menopause support and taking action to break down stigma and build understanding. - Introduction of reasonable adjustments to support those experiencing menopause, such as changes to the work environment and job design, including flexible and hybrid working. - Development of support networks including menopause ambassadors, champions and employee groups. - Collaborating with existing employee networks, such as LGBTQ+ groups, to ensure that understanding of and support for menopause is fully inclusive.